Emergency Program Leadership and Documentation Review

 • Drill records, corrective actions, and plan updates after site changes.

-The best exam answer often identifies the missing link.
-If the plan says evacuate to the east gate but the east gate is blocked by stored materials, the issue is not solved by telling workers to remember the plan.
+The best exam answer often names the missing link.
+If the plan says evacuate to the east gate but the east gate is blocked by stored material, the fix is not telling workers to remember the plan.
 The route, storage control, map, and communication all need correction.

 Program Documents That Matter